Published June 5, 2017

 Pharmacology and Toxicology

-Candace S. Johnson, PhD, Roswell Park Cancer Institute president, CEO, Wallace Family Chair in Translational Research and professor of oncology in the Department of Pharmacology and Therapeutics, was the commencement speaker.
+Candace S. Johnson, PhD, Roswell Park Comprehensive Cancer Center president, CEO, Wallace Family Chair in Translational Research and professor of oncology in the Department of Pharmacology and Therapeutics, was the commencement speaker.

 Under her strategic vision, Roswell Park is focused on bringing the very best physicians and scientists from around the world to Western New York.